141 firms hope to access Li-ion tech

 After the space agency invited companies to submit requests for sharing of technology in June, a meeting was held with 190 representatives of 141 firms from across the country late last month ahead of the opening of the requests next week.
 The technology will be transferred to all qualifying companies at a cost of `1 crore each.

-The state government has also brought in measures to fuel the sales like the planned installation of charging points across the city.
+The state government has also brought in measures to fuel the sales.
 The requests submitted by the 141 firms will be opened on August 14.